-The Hamline to Hamline Collaboration is an over 125 year relationship between Hamline Elementary and Hamline University.
-University students can volunteer, earn work study, and participate in academic opportunities at the elementary school.
-Over 100 university students, with a variety of majors, are involved each year.
+The Hamline to Hamline Collaboration began in 1991 as a formal partnership between Hamline Elementary School and Hamline University.
+University students can earn work study as tutors, volunteer to be buddies, and participate in academic class pairings with the elementary school.
+Over 90 university students, with a variety of majors and interests, are involved each year as tutors and buddies.